Partnerships for Children with Heart Disease in Africa

 Funder: Medical Research Council Foundation (UK)

-This collaborative project between The University of Manchester (UoM) and University of Cape Town (UCT) seeks to address the lack of basic information about Congenital Heart Disease (CHD) in Africa, and whether the rate at which CHD occurs is the same in African populations as in Western populations, and whether the range of CHD conditions encountered is similar.
+This collaborative project between the Universities of Manchester (UoM) and Cape Town (UCT) seeks to address the lack of basic information about Congenital Heart Disease (CHD) in Africa.
+Objectives include investigating whether the rate at which CHD occurs is the same in African populations as in Western populations, and whether the range of CHD conditions encountered is similar.
 The project aims to establish a sustainable CHD research infrastructure at UCT, and to create a model that could be applied in other South African centres and collaborating African countries.

 The data and resources developed in this project will help African researchers define the most important and feasible research topics for future study in the population they serve.
-The research emerging from this registry will provide clear signposts on steps that can be taken to address the extremely different outcomes of CHD, which is now a highly treatable condition, between Western and African countries.
+The research emerging from this registry will provide clear signposts on steps that can be taken to address the extremely different outcomes of CHD, now a very treatable condition, between Western and African countries.